 Step Four: Place Your Order

 You’re now ready to buy bitcoin for the first time.
 You should that although a bitcoin, costs a lot of dollars, bitcoin can be split to eight decimal points.
-The smallest bitcoin unit is a satoshi.
-Even if the price of bitcoin skyrockets, you’ll still be able to buy a satoshi for a tiny fraction of a cent.
+The smallest BTC unit is a satoshi.
+Even if the price of BTC skyrockets, you’ll still be able to buy a satoshi for a tiny fraction of a cent.

 The value of Bitcoin depends on the investors’ conviction, public interest in making use of it, integration into the financial market, and performance when compared to other forms of cryptocurrencies.